 stand in the way of getting surplus food to where it is often desperately

 There is more though for nutritionists reckon that the same amount of people again suffer from a hidden hunger - a lack of sufficient micronutrients which are vitamins and minerals that support physical and mental health.
-As a result 24,000 people die every day from malnutrition and hunger-related diseases - many of them children under 5.
+As a result, in our world today, 21,000 people die every day from malnutrition and hunger-related diseases - many of them children under 5.
 That means that the lack of food/malnutrition kills more children in the world today than any infectious diseases, war or natural disasters yet it remains a 'silent emergency' arousing little public concern until the next emergency is thrust onto our TV screens.

 In contrast, in the North, a combination of over-abundance, changed eating habits and less-active lifestyles has led to a situation where a large proportion of the population is overweight or obese**.
 For example, today in the US, according to the World Health Organisation (WHO), it is estimated that 70% of the population is overweight including 35% who are obese.
-For the UK* the figures are 65% and 26% whilst 36% of children under 15 are overweight.
+For the UK*** the figures are 65% and 26% whilst 1 in 10 children are considered obese when they start pprimary school rising to 1 in 5 when they leave.
 (In 1960 only 2.5% of Britons were obese and 6% in 1980) The UK Department of Health estimates that 80% of weight gain is caused by overeating/over indulging in the wrong type of foods and only 20% by low levels of activity.
 In the UK this 'extravagant' lifestyle in turn leads to an estimated 33,000 premature deaths annually at a cost to the National Health Service (NHS) of £9bn (US$12bn).
 And this 'epidemic' also has the knock-on effect of 22m days being lost every year in the work place through sickness leading to a loss of output totalling £2.5bn (US$3.3bn).
-And, according to World Health Organisation (WHO), unless something changes fundamentally, by 2030 69% of the UK population will be overweight or obese.
+And, according to World Health Organisation (WHO), unless something changes fundamentally, by 2030 70% of the UK population will be overweight or obese.
+In total, according to the UN, in our world today 672m adults are now obese, up from 600m in 2014.

 The changes needed, say experts, are for the government to restrain the food industry by taxing fizzy drinks/fast food, removing vending machines from schools and taking junk food out of hospitals and government offices.
 And you and me need to cut down on portions!
 At the same time we should try leaving our cars at home more and walk or cycle to our intended destination.
 The average car journey is only 8 miles with 25% of these journeys less than a mile.
 And for those already using public buses why not start by walking to the next bus stop and then, in a week, the next one after that!